getsolus/solus-site.github.io/content/blog/2016/10/2016-10-19-solus-1-2-1-shannon-released/index.md

 because there is no conflicting configuration files to deal with, merge with or mend.

 A side effect of a fully stateless system, is that the user can simply purge all of their own administrative configuration changes to perform a factory reset.
-Not all packages are stateless yet in Solus, but it's an ongoing goal that we're committed to delivering to ensure problem free upgrades and maintainence of Solus systems.
+Not all packages are stateless yet in Solus, but it's an ongoing goal that we're committed to delivering to ensure problem free upgrades and maintenance of Solus systems.

 #### Installer